K3yuli/horiseon.refactor/README.md

 # **HORISEON**

-## Hiriseon's Aim
+## Horiseon's Aim

 _Horiseon was created to work for you.
 Consider it the back bone of your business.
-We handle the back work while you focuse on your clients _
+We handle the back work while you focuse on your clients._

 ## Usefulness: